vishalcloudyuga/dcos-docs/1.9/usage/cli/command-reference.md

             cluster.
         diagnostics create
             Create a diagnostics bundle.
-Nodes can be: ip address, hostname, mesos ID or key words "all", "masters", "agents".
+Nodes can be: ip address, hostname, mesos ID or keywords "all", "masters", "agents" (notice the quotes around the keywords). diagnostics download
-        diagnostics download
             Download a diagnostics bundle.
         diagnostics delete